 It’s the first Lakewood Ranch community to be built in Sarasota County, and it’s like a breath of fresh air.
 Here, finally, is something the Ranch previously lacked much of—water.
 The community, or rather 12 small adjacent communities, is being built on the shores of seven large lakes.
 The largest is a mile long.
 These are not the little ponds we’re used to.
 Some are 35 feet deep.

 There are 20 miles of shoreline and plans for more than 5,000 homes.
 They’re also creating a commercial village, something else LWR hasn’t had much luck with.
 But this one sounds like somewhere people really might go.
 It’s on a peninsula in the lake and will have fine dining and, hopefully, high-end retail.
-There will also be 800 condos.
+There will also be 800 apartments and a few condos.
 The architecture is an interesting surprise; it’s in the style of the Dutch West Indies.
 Water taxis will ferry people to the 12 Waterside communities, which I’m hoping the public will be able to ride free of charge.